techidaily/site-unlock-android/source/_posts/in-2024-top-12-prominent-tecno-spark-20-proplus-fingerprint-not-working-solutions-by-drfone-android.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://youtube-blog.techidaily.com/ving-video-popularity-mastering-youtube-thumbnail-selection-for-2024/"><u>Achieving Video Popularity Mastering YouTube Thumbnail Selection for 2024</u></a></li>
+<li><a href="https://screen-mirroring-recording.techidaily.com/new-2024-approved-unleash-your-devices-full-potential-capture-and-store-youtube-streams-flawlessly/"><u>[New] 2024 Approved Unleash Your Device's Full Potential Capture and Store YouTube Streams Flawlessly</u></a></li>
+<li><a href="https://facebook-video-recording.techidaily.com/new-in-2024-facebooks-prime-video-hits-the-best-of-five/"><u>[New] In 2024, Facebook's Prime Video Hits - The Best of Five</u></a></li>
+<li><a href="https://fox-blue.techidaily.com/new-ultimate-virtual-reality-controller-guide/"><u>[New] Ultimate Virtual Reality Controller Guide</u></a></li>
+<li><a href="https://buynow-info.techidaily.com/ebook-revolution-analyzing-the-features-of-ipads-kindles-and-nooks/"><u>EBook Revolution: Analyzing the Features of iPads, Kindles, and NOOKs</u></a></li>
+<li><a href="https://buynow-info.techidaily.com/expert-review-enhancing-your-network-with-the-netgear-ex3700-wifi-range-extender-ac750/"><u>Expert Review: Enhancing Your Network with the Netgear Ex3700 WiFi Range Extender (AC750)</u></a></li>
+<li><a href="https://techidaily.com/how-to-factory-reset-xiaomi-redmi-note-12-pro-4g-if-i-forgot-security-code-or-password-drfone-by-drfone-reset-android-reset-android/"><u>How to Factory Reset Xiaomi Redmi Note 12 Pro 4G If I Forgot Security Code or Password? | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/how-to-unlock-itel-p55-5g-phone-without-google-account-by-drfone-android/"><u>How to Unlock Itel P55 5G Phone without Google Account?</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-a-perfect-guide-to-remove-or-disable-google-smart-lock-on-infinix-smart-8-plus-by-drfone-android/"><u>In 2024, A Perfect Guide To Remove or Disable Google Smart Lock On Infinix Smart 8 Plus</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/best-ways-on-how-to-unlockbypassswiperemove-vivo-y200e-5g-fingerprint-lock-by-drfone-android/"><u>Best Ways on How to Unlock/Bypass/Swipe/Remove Vivo Y200e 5G Fingerprint Lock</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-change-lock-screen-wallpaper-on-vivo-y28-5g-by-drfone-android/"><u>In 2024, How to Change Lock Screen Wallpaper on Vivo Y28 5G</u></a></li>
-<li><a href="https://article-tips.techidaily.com/hottest-online-spots-customized-packaging-at-your-fingertips/"><u>Hottest Online Spots Customized Packaging at Your Fingertips</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/how-to-cast-oppo-reno-11-5g-to-computer-for-iphone-and-android-drfone-by-drfone-android/"><u>How to Cast Oppo Reno 11 5G to Computer for iPhone and Android? | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-fix-oem-unlock-missing-on-xiaomi-redmi-13c-5g-by-drfone-android/"><u>In 2024, How To Fix OEM Unlock Missing on Xiaomi Redmi 13C 5G?</u></a></li>
-<li><a href="https://change-location.techidaily.com/in-2024-all-you-need-to-know-about-mega-greninja-for-samsung-galaxy-s24-ultra-drfone-by-drfone-virtual-android/"><u>In 2024, All You Need To Know About Mega Greninja For Samsung Galaxy S24 Ultra | Dr.fone</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/in-2024-how-to-mirror-pc-screen-to-samsung-galaxy-m14-4g-phones-drfone-by-drfone-android/"><u>In 2024, How to Mirror PC Screen to Samsung Galaxy M14 4G Phones? | Dr.fone</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-best-ways-on-how-to-unlockbypassswiperemove-infinix-hot-40i-fingerprint-lock-by-drfone-android/"><u>In 2024, Best Ways on How to Unlock/Bypass/Swipe/Remove Infinix Hot 40i Fingerprint Lock</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-mastering-lock-screen-settings-how-to-enable-and-disable-on-xiaomi-redmi-k70e-by-drfone-android/"><u>In 2024, Mastering Lock Screen Settings How to Enable and Disable on Xiaomi Redmi K70E</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-mastering-lock-screen-settings-how-to-enable-and-disable-on-infinix-note-30-vip-by-drfone-android/"><u>In 2024, Mastering Lock Screen Settings How to Enable and Disable on Infinix Note 30 VIP</u></a></li>
-<li><a href="https://fox-direct.techidaily.com/in-2024-reinvigorating-windows-photo-viewer-in-w10-procedures-1-and-2/"><u>In 2024, Reinvigorating Windows Photo Viewer in W10 Procedures #1 & #2</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-remove-the-lock-screen-fingerprint-of-your-xiaomi-redmi-13c-5g-by-drfone-android/"><u>In 2024, Remove the Lock Screen Fingerprint Of Your Xiaomi Redmi 13C 5G</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-the-ultimate-guide-how-to-bypass-swipe-screen-to-unlock-on-xiaomi-device-by-drfone-android/"><u>In 2024, The Ultimate Guide How to Bypass Swipe Screen to Unlock on Xiaomi Device</u></a></li>
-<li><a href="https://apple-account.techidaily.com/in-2024-unlock-apple-id-without-phone-number-on-apple-iphone-11-pro-max-by-drfone-ios/"><u>In 2024, Unlock Apple ID without Phone Number On Apple iPhone 11 Pro Max</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/lock-your-vivo-y36i-phone-in-style-the-top-5-gesture-lock-screen-apps-by-drfone-android/"><u>Lock Your Vivo Y36i Phone in Style The Top 5 Gesture Lock Screen Apps</u></a></li>
-<li><a href="https://win11.techidaily.com/stay-true-to-tech-avoiding-impostor-apps-on-windows-platform/"><u>Stay True to Tech: Avoiding Impostor Apps on Windows Platform</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/still-using-pattern-locks-with-itel-a70-tips-tricks-and-helpful-advice-by-drfone-android/"><u>Still Using Pattern Locks with Itel A70?
-Tips, Tricks and Helpful Advice</u></a></li>
-<li><a href="https://extra-tips.techidaily.com/ultimate-backdrop-choices-for-streamers/"><u>Ultimate Backdrop Choices for Streamers</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-top-12-prominent-xiaomi-redmi-k70-pro-fingerprint-not-working-solutions-by-drfone-android/"><u>In 2024, Top 12 Prominent Xiaomi Redmi K70 Pro Fingerprint Not Working Solutions</u></a></li>
+<li><a href="https://android-location-track.techidaily.com/top-10-telegram-spy-tools-on-honor-x9b-for-parents-drfone-by-drfone-virtual-android/"><u>Top 10 Telegram Spy Tools On Honor X9b for Parents | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/unlocking-made-easy-the-best-10-apps-for-unlocking-your-infinix-smart-8-device-by-drfone-android/"><u>Unlocking Made Easy The Best 10 Apps for Unlocking Your Infinix Smart 8 Device</u></a></li>
+<li><a href="https://facebook-video-footage.techidaily.com/unveiling-the-past-essential-historical-yt-creators-for-students-for-2024/"><u>Unveiling the Past Essential Historical YT Creators for Students for 2024</u></a></li>
 </ul></div>